NyaMisty/ipatool-py/README.md

 python3 main.py lookup -b com.touchingapp.potatsolite -c JP download -s http://127.0.0.1:9000 --appVerId 833889087
 ```

+NOTE: Some users are reporting that you need to **authorize computer** and make first purchase in iTunes with marked "do not ask for password" before using the iTunes server.
+(See #26)

 ### Get History Ver (usually used together with JSON)

 Get all appVerId of app from Apple